 ▲Camera mounted on the flux tower at Wytham

 ▲Winter and Summer images of the tree canopy from the flux tower camera

 Alice Holt is a research forest in Hampshire.
 Forest Research have installed 180° field of view ‘fish eye’ cameras mounted on a flux tower, two viewing the canopy and one facing upwards.
 Digital images captured every 30 minutes from these cameras over a two year period were analysed and compared with eddy covariance measurements of CO2, H2O and energy fluxes.
 The RGB ‘Hue’ parameter was found to correlate closely with actual photosynthetic rate, demonstrating the potential of very simple imagery to inform on changes in this fundamental ecosystem function.

 ▲Four fish eye images of the Alice Holt tree canopy from the flux tower, taken at different times of the year, show leaf emergence [Images ©Forest Research]

-▲Seasonal change in greenness of a Moor House meadow plot determined from digital images [Image ©CEH]
+▲Seasonal change in greenness of a Moor House meadow plot determined from digital images [Image ©UKCEH]

-▲Moor House habitat map derived from sub-metre resolution drone imagery [Image ©CEH]
+▲Moor House habitat map derived from sub-metre resolution drone imagery [Image ©UKCEH]